romeobuilderotti/treemd/README.md

 ## Features

 - Generate an ASCII tree representation of directory structure
-- Include file contents in the output
+- Includes file contents in the output
-- Respect `.gitignore` rules
+- Respects `.gitignore` rules
-- Filter files by extension
+- Filters files by extension
-- Estimate token count for LLM context sizing
+- Estimates token count for LLM context sizing

 ## Installation